-Free, in-home color consultation work with one of our three designers to choose a color that works with your existing furnishings and lifestyle.
-In our experience, taking one-hour with our designer makes the difference between a “good” and “awesome” final outcome.
+Free, in-home color consultation with one of our three designers to choose a color that works with your existing furnishings and lifestyle.
+In our experience, taking one hour with our designer makes the difference between a “good” and “awesome” final outcome.

-Free large color samples: We offer this service even if you’re doing the painting yourself.
+Free large color samples: We offer this service even if you paint yourself.
 Tell us which Benjamin Moore or Sherwin Williams colors you’re considering, and we’ll mail you large color chips sized approximately 8” x 10.”
 We’ll even send you multiples of each color, so you can hang them in different areas of your walls and see how the light affects the colors in different places.
-If you’d like us to mail you free large color samples, just email [email protected] with your colors and mailing address.
+If you’d like us to mail you free large color samples, email [email protected] with your colors and mailing address.
 Choose as many colors as you’d like!
 Really

 Our painters can paint color swatches on the first day we arrive.
 If you’re down to two colors and can’t decide between them, our painters will paint both colors for you on your walls the morning we arrive.

-If you have any questions about paint brands, colors or sheens, please reach out to us at [email protected].
+If you have any questions about paint brands, colors or sheens, don’t hesitate to get in touch with us at [email protected].